 Creating Fear And Tension: The Mechanics, Story, & Characters Of Resident Evil 7

 The game starts with our protagonist Ethan on his way to a house where his wife Mia is believed to be.
-Both you and Ethan don’t know the details other than that while Mia was away on a trip, she sent you a video where she states to not come and find her.
-When you show up to the plantation where house is located, you notice how the swampland is murky, the wood of the house looking like it’s rotting.
+Both you and Ethan don’t know the full details beyond the mysterious video Mia sent Ethan; while on a trip, she records herself speaking to him, stating to not come and find her.
+When you show up to the plantation where the house is located, you notice the murky swampland, and how the wood of the house appears to be rotting.

 Resident Evil 7: Biohazard (RE7) flies by the exposition and immediately immerses the player into the story.
-There is no clear understanding of what to expect, nor no strong understanding of what you the player are capable of doing in this situation.
-You have no gun right away, you have no map, and your screen is devoid of any indicators for direction.
+There is no clear understanding of what to expect, nor no strong understanding of what you can do to help yourself in this situation.
+You have no gun right away, you have no map, and your screen is devoid of any direction.

 These elements of minimalism are why RE7 works so efficiently at keeping the player engaged in their surroundings.
 Taking on the qualities found in the series’ first game, RE7 goes for disturbing ambience, rather than bombard you with constant action in your face.
 The game spaces out the action packed moments to create a true anxiety and adrenaline when they appear.
 There’s a lot of exploration to do on the Baker plantation, which in itself is a masterpiece of tension and discomfort.

 Since the player has more opportunity to explore, the atmosphere of RE7 is one of the greatest aspects of the game.
 The creators have stated that one influence for the location came from how classic American horror movies would put their characters in isolated settings, with limited options for how they could act.
 Such films like Sam Raimi’s Evil Dead were used to help create the unsettling vibe of the plantation, and to make the player feel like they were truly alone while roaming the halls.